 In March 2015 the IRS joined state tax governments across the country and members of the tax industry to create the Security Summit.
-Through this effort, the Summit was organized to fight identity theft and make everyone aware of the theft risk guiding them to take steps to protect their tax data and identities.
+The Summit was organized to fight identity theft and make everyone aware of the theft risk guiding them to take steps to protect their tax data and identities.
 They have prepared safeguards for the 2018 tax filing season.

 Taxpayers can help protect their identity by being sure to always to use security software with anti-virus and firewall protection.
 Never click on links or download attachments from unknown sources.
 Learn to avoid phishing emails and threatening calls and or texts from persons posing as legitimate organizations such as your credit card company or your bank, or even the IRS.
-Use strong passwords and when you have to send personal information, and only use encrypted websites.
+Use strong passwords and only use encrypted websites when you have to send personal information.
 Always err on the side of caution and be overly protective with information as it can save you years of headaches.
 You can read more on IRS scams here.

 Written by Norma Hill